Our People

 Sarah Day

-Sarah is PhD researcher at Manchester School of Architecture (MSA), funded by the Leverhulme Trust, and a Lead Analyst on the Ageing in Place Pathfinder project working for GMCA/MSA.
-Her PhD research works in the context of a large redevelopment project in North Manchester, using participatory action research and social network mapping methods to facilitate engagement with local older people.
+Sarah Day is a PhD researcher at Manchester School of Architecture (MSA), funded by the Leverhulme Trust.
+Her research examines the potential of using creative feminist practices in designing age-friendly public space.
+She is a Lead Analyst on the Ageing in Place Pathfinder project, working for GMCA/MSA.
+She works in the context of a large redevelopment project in North Manchester, using participatory action research and social network mapping to facilitate engagement with local older people.

 View Sarah's LinkedIn profile